klimatsmart/mbh98emu/README.md

 This accuracy depends on IEEE-754 compliance and may not apply to all systems.
 The emulation should still be orders of magnitude more accurate than emulations found in the literature, for various reasons.

 The scope of MBH98emu does not include principal component selection rules, as the exact rules used in MBH98 are not known.
-Selections from MBH98 are hard-coded in mbh98emu/config/.
+Selections from MBH98 are hard-coded in `mbh98emu/config/`.
 This was handled similarly in published emulations.

 ## Usage

-Download the MBH98emu repository and run the Python script mbh98emu/script/mbh98emu.py.
-The results are saved in mbh98emu/reconstruction/ and mbh98emu/validation/.
+Download the MBH98emu repository and run the Python script `mbh98emu/script/mbh98emu.py`.
+The results are saved in `mbh98emu/reconstruction/` and `mbh98emu/validation/`.
 Some intermediate results are saved in other directories.

+A run may take around 10 minutes.
+Use the `--fast` flag for faster but less accurate emulation.

 ## Background reading